 Linked Account Statuses on Mobile

-Run into an error while trying to connect your financial institution that made you go hmm?
-We got you!
-Below are a few you could see from time to time and what they mean for your connection.
-If you're seeing something that's not described below, click here for all our troubleshooting steps!
+Run into an error while trying to connect your financial institution that made you go "hmmmmm?"
+We've got you!
+Below are a few statuses you could see from time to time and what they mean for your connection.
+If you're seeing something that's not described below, click here for our troubleshooting steps.

 In This Article